 The building losses are broken into two categories: direct building losses and business interruption losses.
 The direct building losses are the estimated costs to repair or replace the damage caused to the building and its contents.
 The business interruption losses are the losses associated with inability to operate a business because of the damage sustained during the earthquake.
-Business interruption losses also include the temporary living expenses for those people displaced from their homes because of the earthquake.
+Business interruption losses for those people displaced from their homes because of the earthquake.